If you’re one of the 80% of adults who suffer from back pain at some point in their lives, you know how debilitating it can be.

 This exercise can be done with a single dumbbell that helps to work on each side independently, thereby providing better muscle isolation and a longer range of motion.

-• Bend your knees slightly and bend forward at the hips, keeping your back straight and parallel to the ground.
+- Next, bend your knees slightly and then bend forward at your hips.
+Keep your back nice and straight, almost like a tabletop, and parallel to the floor.

-• Keeping your elbow close to your body, pull the dumbbell up towards your side, squeezing your back muscles at the top.
+- Keep your elbow close and pull the dumbbell towards your side.
+Focus on squeezing your back muscles at the top, as if trying to touch your elbow to your side.

 10. Renegade Row